thread/elm-web-components/README.md

 <component-with-ports name="Jack"></component-with-ports>
 ```

+Will pass through two flags: `someCustomProp` and `name`.
+Note that currently if a static flag and a passed attribute have the same name, the static flag takes priority.

 ## `onDetached` (new in 0.3.0)

 If you need to do some work when the Elm component is removed from the DOM, you can now pass `onDetached: () => ...` as another option: